NickSto/extract/README.md

 Have you ever been using head, but wanted to set the ending line by a grep pattern instead of a line number?
 Or been using tail and wanted to set the starting line by a line number instead of doing math to find out how far the line is from the end?
 Better yet, have you found yourself using head + tail to extract sections from the middle of a file, but got tired of doing the math to get the right lines?

 extract.py satisfies all those desires by letting you select a section from a file (or stdin) by patterns or line numbers.
-And then heade.sh and taile.sh use extract.py to extend the capabilities of standard head and tail.
-They add those options you wish head and tail had, and use extract.py to execute them.
+And then heade and taile are wrappers for extract.py which extend the capabilities of standard head and tail.
+They add those options you wish head and tail had.

 Just make sure extract.py is on your PATH and you're good to go.